All About Pepper Mills

 - Wood or metal mill with a turn crank on top ( Perfex, Oxo)

-- Plastic mill with the crank-key on the side (Peppermate) * Acrylic mill with sleek design and turning top (Unicorn Magnum)
+- Plastic mill with the crank-key on the side (Peppermate) * Acrylic mill with a sleek design and turning top (Unicorn Magnum)

 - Plastic mill with two handles you squeeze together (Peppergun)

-- Big ones, tall ones, short ones, fat ones...you name it and it probably exists
+- Big ones, tall ones, short ones, fat ones...you name it, and it probably exists

 Ease of Use